Florida Set to Play Richmond in Orange Bowl Classic - ESPN 98.1 FM - 850 AM WRUF

-The Florida Gators men’ basketball team (5-3) will play the Richmond Spiders (5-3) Saturday at FLA Live Arena in Sunrise, Florida.
-Tipoff is set for 4 p.m.
-EST.
+The Florida Gators men’ basketball team will play the Richmond Spiders of the Atlantic 10 Conference on Saturday.

 Orange Bowl Classic

+The Gators (5-3) and Spiders (5-4) are set to play in the Orange Bowl Classic in Amerant Bank Arena in Sunrise.
+The SEC Network will provide coverage starting at 4 p.m.
+The game can be heard on ESPN 98.1-FM/850-AM-WRUF.
+Florida State plays South Florida at 1 p.m.

-The Gators and Spiders are set to play in the Orange Bowl Classic.
-The last time these two teams met in the Orange Bowl Classic, Richmond edged the Gators for a 56-53 win on Dec.
+The last time UF and Richmond met in the Orange Bowl Classic, Richmond edged the Gators for a 56-53 win on Dec.
 19, 2009.
 The last time the Gators played in this game was Dec.
-18, 2021, when they recorded a 66-55 win over the University of South Florida Bulls.
+18, 2021, when they recorded a 66-55 win over USF.

-Florida holds a 18-4 record in the Orange Bowl Classic and a 3-2 record all-time over Richmond.
+Florida holds an 18-4 record in the Orange Bowl Classic and a 3-2 record all-time against Richmond.

 Richmond Spiders

-The Richmond Spiders come to Florida fresh off an 88-69 win over William & Mary last Saturday.
+The Richmond Spiders come to Florida fresh off an 88-69 win over William & Mary last Saturday and a 78-73 loss to Northern Iowa on Wednesday.

-Jordan King, the team’s leading scorer, helped propel his team to victory with 29 points and 6 rebounds.
+Jordan King, the team’s leading scorer, helped propel his team to victory Saturday with 29 points and six rebounds.
 King is averaging 21 points per game and shoots 53% from the field.

 "He's done just about everything tonight."